dman4703/cs4641-131-project/docs/index.md

 ## Introduction

 ### Literature Review
 VWAP is “the price a ‘naive’ trader can expect to obtain”; buyers should fill below it and sellers above it [1].
-The anchored VWAP (AVWAP) is essentially the same, but starts computing VWAP at a user‑set time that is different from the start of the trading day.
-Because AVWAP starts computing from a chosen anchor and can measure over any time inverval, if price stays above a rising AVWAP there is a bullish trend; if price falls below a declining AVWAP there is a bearish trend [1].
+The anchored VWAP (AVWAP) is essentially the same, but starts computing VWAP at a user‑set time.
+Because AVWAP starts computing from a chosen anchor and can measure over any time interval, if the price stays above a rising AVWAP, there is a bullish trend; if the price falls below a declining AVWAP, there is a bearish trend [1].
 Bollinger Bands summarize trend and volatility; prices near the upper/lower band indicate overbought/oversold conditions.
 They are useful for mean‑reversion but are not predictive [2].
-These signals can prompt over‑trading if used naively;  machine learning can be used to determine the best opportunities and set exits based on data rather than heuristic rules.
+These signals can prompt over‑trading if used naively; machine learning can determine the best opportunities and set exits based on data rather than heuristic rules.

-Labels are extremley important. three barriers for each event: a profit‑taking level, a stop‑loss level, and a vertical barrier representing a maximum holding period; the event’s label depends on which barrier is hit first [3].
+Labels are essential.
+Thus, use three barriers for each event: a profit‑taking level, a stop‑loss level, and a vertical barrier representing a maximum holding period; the event’s label depends on which barrier is hit first [3].
 Event‑based sampling (CUSUM) and activity‑based bars regularize information flow and reduce time‑bar heteroskedasticity [3].
 Gaussian mixture models assign probabilities under a mixture of Gaussians, yielding a soft “overextension score” from joint features (VWAP distance, Bollinger position, short‑term momentum, relative volume) [4].
 GMMs adapt to regime shifts and heavy tails better than simple z‑scores.

-Random Forests average many decision tree classifiers, lowering variance and are well suited to nonlinear, correlated data [5].
+Random Forests average many decision tree classifiers, lowering variance, and are well-suited to nonlinear, correlated data [5].
 However, naive bootstrap aggregating can overstate performance when labels overlap; using sequential bootstrap and limiting the number of samples to the average uniqueness of labels is a better method [3].
 Probabilities map to position sizes and whether to trade or not to trade.

 Gradient‑boosted trees build predictors by correcting residuals and can be adapted to quantile regression, a useful tool for exit sizing [6].
 Estimating conditional quantiles (e.g., 10th/50th/90th) allows for dynamic stops and targets; additionally, tree-based quantile methods outperform classical quantile methods in high-dimensional, nonlinear settings.
 [7].
 Lastly, model evaluation requires careful consideration.
-Traditional random test/train splits fails for financial data because features and labels are serially correlated; today’s market conditions are influenced by yesterday’s [3].
+Traditional random test/train splits fail for financial data because features and labels are serially correlated [3].
 Purged k‑fold with embargo removes overlap between samples, and CPCV returns a distribution of out‑of‑sample metrics from purged k-fold, providing a more reliable measure of model performance [3].

 ### Dataset Description
 Intraday U.S. equities from Georgia Tech’s Bloomberg Terminal.